Tearnote/lists/doc/DESIGN.md

        - Save on any change or on exit?
        - Show completed tasks?
        - Credential input for remote storage methods,
+       - Disable command reference panel,
    - Storage status screen, to show which storage backends are up-to-date and which are failing to update.

+## Structure

+As an interactive CLI application, UX will necessarily be driven by a state machine.
+Each state will display only the relevant information, allowing the user to focus on their task.

+The start-up state will display an at-a-glance view of all the user's lists.
+This will allow them to immediately see what category of items has tasks to do, or to locate the list they want to modify.

+The list state will detail all the items in a single list.
+From there, the user can add items, remove them, modify them, mark them as completed, or emphasize them as important.

+At all times, the user is able to input commands at the bottom of the screen, following a prompt symbol.
+Above the prompt is a status line, confirming the success of the previous command or informing them of an error with their previous command.

+For reference, a list of all available commands will be displayed on the right side of the screen, making the user aware of their choices.